 ROSS COULTHART AND BRYCE ZABEL INVESTIGATE THE UFO/UAP MYSTERY

 We can all feel it.
 Something is changing.
 It's not the same old, same old.
-Both Ross Coulthart and Bryce Zabel work every day to make sense of the new world we're entering.
+Here's our take.

 Ross and Bryce were scheduled to record a new show on May 17, the day of the recent House UAP hearings.
 They dropped what they had in mind, recorded and posted the same day, and got Lue Elizondo to come in for thirty minutes of fast-breaking analysis.
 It's turned into our most widely heard and seen show to date.